allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 a big difference because you think more about what functionality you want to test instead of how to test it or mock dependencies.
 There is one more thing, if you mock your own classes then it is probably ok, but you should avoid mocking things that you do not own, it may cause problems in production environment.
-You may find bugs on production environment because you assume that piece of code works the way you want it to work.
+You may find bugs on production environment because you assume that a piece of code works the way you want it to work.
 Since it is a mock, you cannot be sure.
 Moreover, what happens when you decide to update version of some external library which you mocked in test?
 Test works just fine, since library is mocked, but when you release your program, it crashes.
 Conclusion?
 The test is useless because it did not detect bug that should be found.